Timur: Early life

 Timur was born in Transoxiana near the city of Kesh (modern Shahrisabz, Uzbekistan), some 80 km south of Samarkand, part of what was then the Chagatai Khanate.
 His name Temur means "Iron" in the Chagatai language, his mother-tongue (cf. Uzbek Temir, Turkish Demir).
 It is cognate with Genghis Khan's birth name of Temüjin.
 Later Timurid dynastic histories claim that Timur was born on 8 April 1336, but most sources from his lifetime give ages that are consistent with a birthdate in the late 1320s.
-Historian Beatrice Forbes Manz suspects the 1336 date was designed to tie Timur to the legacy of Abu Sa'id Bahadur Khan, the last ruler of the Ilkhanate descended from Hulagu Khan, who died in that year.
+Multiple scholars suspect the 1336 date was designed to tie Timur to the legacy of Abu Sa'id Bahadur Khan, the last ruler of the Ilkhanate descended from Hulagu Khan, who died in that year.

-He was a member of the Barlas, a Mongolian tribe that had been turkified in many aspects.
+Timur was a member of the Barlas, a Mongolian tribe that had been turkified in many aspects.
 His father, Taraghai was described as a minor noble of this tribe.
 However, Manz believes that Timur may have later understated the social position of his father, so as to make his own successes appear more remarkable.
 She states that though he is not believed to have been especially powerful, Taraghai was reasonably wealthy and influential.
-This is shown by Timur later returning to his birthplace following the death of his father in 1360, suggesting concern over his estate.
+This is shown in the Zafarnama, which states that Timur later returning to his birthplace following the death of his father on 12 March 1360 AD, suggesting concern over his estate.
 Taraghai's social significance is further hinted at by Arabshah, who described him as a magnate in the court of Amir Husayn Qara'unas.
 In addition to this, the father of the great Amir Hamid Kereyid of Moghulistan is stated as a friend of Taraghai's.